 Windows Firewall blocks the suspicious programs that can create issues, but sometimes it may restrict the genuine application as well.
 Owing to this reason, there might appear this trouble.
 To avoid this bug, you need to disable the firewall temporarily and try connecting the game to the server.
 Here are the steps to follow-

-- Type Control Panel in the text area then hit the Enter key.
+- Type Control Panel in the text area and tap Enter.

-- Here, select System and Security followed by the Windows Defender Firewall option.
+- Select System and Security followed by Windows Defender Firewall.

-- Thereupon, check the Turn Windows Defender Firewall off (not recommended) radio button then OK.
+- Check the Turn Windows Defender Firewall off (not recommended) radio button and hit OK.

 4] Attempt to reconnect your account

-This workaround is quite simple, just log out of the Minecraft server.
-After a few seconds, try to reconnect to the server.
-Now enter the valid credentials to refresh your profile.
+This workaround is quite simple, just log out of the Minecraft game.
+Wait for a few seconds and then try to log into the game again.
+Make sure to put valid credentials to enter your profile.

 5] Refresh internet settings using Command Prompt